zouyuxin/dsc-susie-z/README.md

 ```

 # Input X
-To input a customized design matrix X, please go to susie_z_gaussian_benchmark.dsc.
-At the bottom, change the pathX to the path of your matrix X as you want.
+To input a customized design matrix X, please go to `susie_z_gaussian_benchmark.dsc`.
+At the bottom, change the `pathX` to the path of your matrix X as you want.